 Jonas Beaubrun is currently serving as Counselor with the Upward Bound Program (Central H.S. and Northwestern H.S.).
 He currently holds a Bachelors in Psychology and Music from Rollins College and a Masters degree in Counseling Psychology.
 Jonas has been a part of the Upward Bound team for over 14 years, his areas of expertise include group, family and individual counseling.
 Jonas is also involved in the visual and auditory arts and remains active via countless ongoing community initiatives throughout the Washington Metropolitan area as well as internationally.

 Adrienne Miles is the Business Services Specialist for Upward Bound - Ms. Miles has been working with the Upward Bound Program since 1999.
 Prior to coming to the Upward Bound Program, she worked for a government-consulting firm on Capitol Hill.
-Ms. Miles is currently working on her B.A. in Psychology and Speech Communication, and a certificate of study in Spanish at the University of Maryland University College.
+Ms. Miles is currently working on her Human Resource Management at the University of Maryland Global Campuse.